alexander-zw/alexonscience/README.md

 I added some self-invented prerendering using a Node script in `src/scripts/prerender.js`.
 This script writes meta tags along with a redirect script into an `index.js` file in the `public/` directory.
-Unfortunately I couldn't get CommonJS to work with ES6, so the prerendering script's data is duplicated from the data used in the main app.
+Unfortunately I couldn't get CommonJS to work with ES6, so the prerendering script's data (`src/scripts/all_views_meta.json`) is duplicated from the data used in the main app (`src/components/subcomponents/AllViews.js`).
 Every time a view is added, or meta tags are changed, both of these sources need to be updated.